needle-mirror/com.unity.xr.openxr/Documentation~/features.md

 OpenXR is an extensible API that can be extended with new features.
 To facilitate this within the Unity ecosystem, the Unity OpenXR provider offers a feature extension mechanism.

-## Feature management window
+## Feature Management

-**Note:** The configuration of this window might change in the future.

 ![feature-ui](images/openxr-features.png)

-You can manage features from the **Project Settings &gt; XR Plug-in Management &gt; OpenXR &gt; Features** window.
+You can manage features from the **Project Settings &gt; XR Plug-in Management &gt; OpenXR** window.

 To enable or disable a feature, select or clear the checkbox next to it.
 Unity doesn't execute disabled features at runtime, and does't deploy any of the feature's native libraries with the Player build.
-To configure additional build-time properties specific to each feature, click the arrow under a feature to expand the additional settings foldout.
+To configure additional build-time properties specific to each feature, click the gear icon to the right of the feature.

 All of the information in this window is populated via the `OpenXRFeatureAttribute` described below.